 - Br’er Rabbit

 A central figure in the folkloric Uncle Remus stories in the American South, Br’er Rabbit is a classic trickster character, outsmarting authority and subverting society with his wits.
 An amusing folk hero, Br’er Rabbit is not a simple persona, in that his amoral, chaotic nature can make trouble for friends as well as enemies, and most of all himself.
 The clever rabbit seems to have a shared dual heritage, with connections to the African folklore tradition of a hero hare brought over and developed in the African-American slave colonies, as well as being a revered character in Cherokee and Algonquin Indian tales.
 There was certainly interaction between the Native American tribes and the subjects of slavery, but which tales predate the other is difficult to ascertain.
 It’s possible that because of the sly nature of hares, the character developed independently in multiple cultures, and dovetailed in combination to give rise to Br’er Rabbit as an American personality.
-His most famous stories include meeting with the Tar-Baby, to which he gets stuck, and “The Laughing Place” in which Br’er Rabbit outsmarts his frenemies Br’er Fox and Br’er Bear with a cave full of bees.
+One of his most famous stories is “The Laughing Place” in which Br’er Rabbit outsmarts his frenemies Br’er Fox and Br’er Bear with a cave full of bees.
 In 1946, the Walt Disney Company used the Br’er Rabbit tales as the basis for its animated movie Song of the South, which, because of racism considerations, has never been released for home distribution.

 Named after the Native American folklore heroine, the ship Maid of the Mist tours Niagara Falls.
 (SaffronBlaze: https://commons.wikimedia.org/wiki/File:Maid-of-the-Mist_Rainbow.jpg)